 The need to foster the company's business relationships with suppliers, customers and others

-The director understands the importance of our suppliers to achieve the long-term plans of the business.
 Supplier relationships are key to the business and regular meetings and performance reviews are carried out to ensure the quality of supplies and services are maintained.

-All customers are regularly contacted to support our relationship and to ensure quality standards and delivery terms are achieved.
 Other stakeholders include governing bodies, local authorities, finance partners, regulatory bodies and residents.